lammps/lammps/doc/src/dump.rst

 dump file(s) and in what format.

-Note that *atom*, *custom*, *dcd*, *xtc*, and *xyz* style dump files can be read directly by `VMD <https://www.ks.uiuc.edu/Research/vmd>`_, a popular tool for viewing molecular systesm.
+Note that *atom*, *custom*, *dcd*, *xtc*, and *xyz* style dump files can be read directly by `VMD <https://www.ks.uiuc.edu/Research/vmd>`_, a popular tool for viewing molecular system.

 Likewise the `OVITO visualization tool <https://www.ovito.org>`_, popular for materials modeling, can read the *atom*, *custom*, and